InvestobullInvestors/stock-price-prediction/README.md

 ### Unit 5 - Release Engineering

--   Deployed the website on Vercel - High performance with low latency compared to Heroku for free plans - Bigger free tier for projects compared to bigger hosting platforms like AWS, Azure, GCP etc
+-   Deployed the website on Vercel
+    -   Higher performance with lower latency compared to Heroku (for free plans)
+    -   Bigger free-tier plan for projects compared to other bigger hosting platforms like AWS, Azure, GCP etc.
-    Deploying cron jobs on GitHub actions
+    -   Deploying cron jobs on GitHub actions
-    Trigger serverless functions set up on Vercel to pull in the latest stock and news data and pre determined timestamps
+    -   Trigger serverless functions set up on Vercel to pull in the latest stocks, news, and prediction data

 <br/>